 The Usual Place is an award-winning organisation, World Host Destination and a Disability Confident Leader.

-It’s also perfect for business meetings and you can find out more on our Facilities Hire page.
+It’s also perfect for business meetings and you can find out more on our Venue Hire page.

 All the money we make in the café, room and space rental is used to cover business costs in support of our aims.